wasdevb1/sample.ferret/README.md

 ## Running with Maven

 This project can be build with [Apache Maven](http://maven.apache.org/).
-The project uses [][Liberty Maven Plug-in] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
+The project uses [][Liberty Maven Plugin] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: